 Stir in the blended garlic puree, salt, garam masala, and water if required.
 Cook on low heat, stirring occasionally.
 Add jaggery and continue cooking until the oil separates.

-Once this lahsun ki chutney cooled down, transfer it to an air-tight container and serve it with meals or snacks!
+Once this lahsun ki chutney has cooled down, transfer it to an air-tight container and serve it with meals or snacks!

 Substitutions